Final ‘Blue Moon’ of 2018 tonight! Next one will happen in 2020

-Stargazers are in for a treat once again as night sky will light up once again with Blue Moon.
-What makes this event so special is the fact that this is the second and final Blue Moon of 2018.
+Stargazers are in for a treat once again as the sky will light up once again with Blue Moon on Saturday night.
+What makes this event so special is that fact that is second and final Blue Moon of 2018.
 The next seasonal Blue Moon is expected to happen on May 18, 2019, however, as per the latest definition of the term, the next monthly Blue Moon will occur on October 31, 2020.

 As per the popular notion, the name “Blue Moon” occurs when the second full moon occurs in a given calendar month.
 As per the traditional definition, a Blue Moon was reserved for the third full moon in a season that has four full moons, which happens in years that have 13 full moons instead of the usual 12.